The Bedroom Window (1987 film): Development

+Curtis Hanson said the film came about, while Hanson was only offered teen-comedies after directing Losin' It (1983) and wanted to accomplish something similar to another previous project of his The Silent Partners (1978).

-Curtis Hanson read the novel The Witness by Anne Holden and tried to get the film rights.
+When he read the novel The Witnesses by Anne Holden and tried to get the film rights.
 They had been bought by Paramount who had them for 15 years.
 Hanson did a deal with the studio to write the script.
 His adaptation added the character of Denise, the assaulted waitress.

 Casting

 Hanson says Elizabeth McGovern was his "only choice" to play Denise.
 "Robert De Niro was obsessed with McGovern in Once Upon a Time in America.
 Dudley Moore was obsessed with her in Lovesick.
 So it's fun to have her play a part where her beauty is secondary.
 At a certain point she takes over the plot.
 She's the victim who becomes the aggressor."

 In the script Sylvia was American but Hanson decided to cast Isabelle Huppert.
 "She gives the movie a little extra something," said Hanson.
 "Being French, she has a veneer of sophistication.
 She's glamorous and belongs to a world that he aspires to.
 Isabelle also added a contrast with Elizabeth, to whom Steve's character was initially unattracted."

 Hanson says Steve Guttenberg was not his first choice for the lead of Terry but rather a suggestion of Dino De Laurentiis.
 "Dino thought that if the movie wasn't successful, at least he'd have a young person in the lead who is liked and is known for comedy," said Hanson.

 Guttenberg was very enthusiastic to do the film and Hanson agreed to cast him after they had dinner together.
 "I thought the picture should have his enthusiasm and his humor," Hanson said.
 "Steve was dying to play the part.
 It was something different for him.
 He perceived his character as more of a leading man than a comedian."